nusco/python-unibo/README.md

 # B3844 - PYTHON FOR BUSINESS LAB

-This project contains Google Colab Notebooks for the UniBO course [B3844](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2023/498527).
+This project contains the study material for course [B3844](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2023/498527) at UniBO.

+Below, you'll find links to all the Colab Notebooks we used in each lesson.

 You can also find the slides [here](https://github.com/nusco/python-unibo/tree/main/slides).